Team-LANS/luups-map/README.md

 flask data seed
 ```

-Seed data is generated from `data/venues.sql`, which in turn can be generated from `data/venues.csv` using
+Seed data is taken from the csv files in `data`.
+These files need to be edited manually, however some data can be auto-completed
-[convertcsv.com](http://convertcsv.com/csv-to-sql.htm).
-Venues must be added manually to this CSV.
-In order to retrieve
-the geo-locations of new venues and add them to the CSV run:
+using the [Google Place API](https://developers.google.com/places/web-service/intro) by running:

 ```bash
 flask data update
 ```

+This will update the CSV with missing location data and venue data.
+For more information see [update.py](/luupsmap/cli/commands/update.py)